Peruvian–Bolivian War of 1841–42: Battle of Ingavi

 The battle of Ingavi took place on November 18, 1841 in the town of Viacha within Ingavi Province.
 There, Bolivian troops under the command of José Ballivián clashed with Peruvian troops under Agustín Gamarra, defeating the Peruvian troops and killing General Gamarra in the process.

 The defeat of the Peruvian Army gave Ballivián and the Bolivian Army the opportunity to counterattack and invade Peruvian territory, approaching Cuzco and threatening to seek the annexation of the port of Arica, which at the time was claimed by Bolivia since its creation during the Bolivarian era, in order to be able to improve its economy significantly.

 Bolivian troops occupied the provinces of Tacna, Arica and Tarapacá within the Moquegua Department.

+Ingavi was Peru's third international defeat since independence, only two years after the defeat at Yungay (1839).
+Historian Luis L. Schenoni has linked both defeats to a period of internal factionalism, economic crisis, and political instability that weakened Peru's capacity to defend itself against regional rivals.

 Occupation of Southern Peru

 At the end of 1841, after the battle of Ingavi, troops of the Bolivian Second Division under General José Ballivián occupied Peru from Moquegua to Tarapacá.
 On December 9, 1841, a regiment under the command of Colonel Rodríguez Magariños occupied Tacna, another under the command of Colonel Bernardo Rojas occupied Arica, and another under the command of Colonel José María García occupied Tarapacá, while José Ballivián's forces occupies Moquegua and Puno.